-This is a view in NEBS is located on the Position tab under the Decision Unit Filter.
-Selecting this view shows position and all the fringe benefit flags (retirement, workers comp) as well as personnel assessments such as AG tort and Risk Management bond.
+A view in NEBS located on the Positions tab under the Decision Unit Filter.
+Selecting this view shows position and all the fringe benefit flags (retirement, workers comp) as well as FTE-Driven costs such as AG tort and Employee bond.